Cognitive effort first

 Current confirmed state: what Synlecto can support from current code, tests, and public documentation.

-Assurance lanes
+Assurance evidence

 Guide first, recall next, revisit later